somleng/somleng-project/docs/introduction_for_development_organizations.md

 Somleng collects [Real Time Data](http://rtd.somleng.org) from the Early Warning System and other projects which is available at [http://rtd.somleng.org](http://rtd.somleng.org).

 Since the beginning of the project Somleng has processed around [230 K](http://rtd.somleng.org) minutes worth of registrations and [81.1 K](http://rtd.somleng.org) minutes worth of alerts, resulting in a total cost saving of around [$8,105.19](http://rtd.somleng.org) if [compared with Twilio](https://www.twilio.com/voice/pricing/kh).

-### More Info

-Our [technical write up](https://github.com/somleng/somleng-project/blob/master/docs/case_study_ews.md) contains more information about the project from a technical perspective.

 ## Somalia